MahmadSharaf/Algorithmic-Toolbox/Week 2- Algorthmic warmup/2. Last digit of Fiboncci number/README.md

-The aim is to find the last digit of a Fibonacci number.
+The aim of the program is to find the last digit of a Fibonacci number.

 The Naive Algorithm is to calculate the sum of all of Fibonacci numbers up to the desired one, then calclate the modulus of the total; and